 - Front of house operation.

 This may actually be the first time those attending your event come into contact with your event team.
 First impressions are often lasting impressions.
 The reception they receive needs to be warm and friendly and any ticketing or badge collection handled quickly and accurately.
-This area also needs to be well signed and adequately staffed to avoid unwelcome queues.
+This area also needs to be well signed, nicely branded and adequately staffed to avoid unwelcome queues.
 There is also a variety of tech that can be used to speed up check-in.

 - Event day delivery team.